Mastering GRE Quantitative Comparison: Strategies for Quick Solutions

 Answer: B) Quantity B is greater.

-Always pay close attention to any conditions or constraints given in the problem statement (e.g., $x > 0$, $y$ is an integer, triangle inequality).
-These constraints often dictate the range of values a variable can take and can simplify the comparison significantly.
+Always pay close attention to conditions given in the problem such as x > 0, y is an integer, or triangle inequalities.
+These constraints often narrow the range of values a variable can take, sometimes making the comparison immediately clear.

 Example:

-- A negative number is always less than a positive number.
-Therefore, Quantity B is greater.
+A negative number cubed is negative.
+A negative number squared is positive.
+A negative number is always less than a positive number.

 Answer: B) Quantity B is greater.

-5. Identify When "Cannot Be Determined" Is Likely
+5. Know When "Cannot Be Determined" Is the Answer

-Don't shy away from choosing D if your analysis indicates variability in the relationship.
-It's a valid mathematical outcome.
+Don't shy away from choosing D when your analysis shows genuine variability.

 6. Avoid Unnecessary Calculations

-This is the ultimate goal of all QC strategies.
-Often, you don't need to solve for the exact value of a variable or expression.
-Your only job is to compare.
-Look for opportunities to compare fractions by cross-multiplication, or compare expressions without fully simplifying them if you can deduce the relative sizes through other means.
+Your only job in a QC question is to compare, not to solve.
+Look for opportunities to compare fractions by cross-multiplication, or compare expressions without fully simplifying them if you can deduce relative sizes by other means.

 Example: